RasmusEdgar/mo_witness/README.md

 You can check both udp and tcp ports.

 It returns 1 if port is up and 0 if port is down.
-For two checks where a port is up on one server and down on another would look like this: 10
+For two checks where a port is up on one server and down on another the return code would look like this: 10

 On Keepalived you could use this return code to determine what VRRP state Keepalived should be put in.